 Note: this is the latest in our Partnerships 101 series.
-You can read the others below:
+You can read the others here.

 System integrators.
 The name itself can sound a bit Matrix-y without the right context.

-But system integrators (SIs) significantly impact the conversions and retention rates for their independent software (ISV) partners.
-In fact, HubSpot predicts bringing in more than $18 billion from its solution (think: SIs) and app partners over the next four years, and 95% of Microsoft’s revenue flows from its partners.
+But system integrators (SIs) significantly impact the conversion and retention rates for their independent software vendor (ISV) partners.
+In fact, HubSpot predicts bringing in more than $12.5 billion from its solution (think: SIs) and app partners by 2024.

 The business impact SIs effect for their partners is game-changing, but understanding how to partner with them (or what they are) isn’t exactly the easiest thing to Google.
 So, we did the research for you.
 Let’s start with a brief explainer of what SIs are and why they’re important.

 - What Are System Integrators, and How Do They Benefit Clients?

 - Examples of System Integrators